 Daniel is finally eating!

-So naturally we asked his dad for a follow up interview.
+So naturally we asked his dad for a follow-up interview.

-What was the Purpose of the trip this time around?
+What was the purpose of the trip this time around?

 Where did you stay?

-How has this trip impacted you as a family?
+How has this trip impacted your family?

 What is Daniel’s favorite new food?